Cograph Editing: Merging Modules is equivalent to Editing P4's

 As noted already in \cite{Corneil:81}, the input for several combinatorial optimization problems, such as exam scheduling or several variants of clustering problems, is naturally expected to have few induced paths on four vertices ($P_4$s).
 Since graphs without an induced $P_4$ are exactly the cographs, available cograph editing algorithms focus on efficiently removing $P_4$s, see e.g.\ \cite{Liu:11,Liu:12,GPP:10,GHPP:13,DMZ:17,TWLS:17}.
 The FPT-algorithm introduced in \cite{Liu:11,Liu:12} takes as input a graph that is first edited to a so-called $P_4$-sparse graph and then to a cograph.
 The basic strategy is to destroy the $P_4$s in the subgraphs by branching into six cases that eventually leads to an $O (4.612^k |V|^{9/2})$-time algorithm, where $k$ is the number of required edits.
 Algorithms that compute the kernel of the (parameterized) cograph editing problem \cite{GPP:10,GHPP:13} as well as the exact $O(3^{|V|}|V|)$-time algorithm \cite{TWLS:17} use the modular-decomposition tree as a guide to locate the forbidden $P_4$s using the fact that these are associated with prime modules.
 Nevertheless, the basic operation in all of these algorithms is still the direct destruction of the $P_4$s.
-One different type of heuristics is provided by Dondi et al.\ \cite{DEML:16} that use a min-cut approach.